lmoore36/workout-tracker-app-team/README.md

   ```

 ## Tools and Technologies
-- Flask: A lightweight Python web framework for building APIs.
-- Flask-RESTful: An extension for Flask that simplifies the creation of REST APIs.
-- Flask-CORS: Handles Cross-Origin Resource Sharing (CORS) for allowing API requests from different domains.
+- Flask
+- Flask-RESTful
+- Flask-CORS
+- SQLAlchemy
-- SQLAlchemy: An ORM used to interact with the SQLite database.
+- SQLite
-- SQLite: A lightweight relational database used for development.
-- Docker (Optional): Containerizes the application for easy deployment.
-- Postman or curl: Useful tools for testing the API.
+- Insomnia or curl: Useful tools for testing the API.

 ## How to Run